Taxable income is a subject on everyone’s lips at least once a year—or more if you file quarterly.

 Now, we want to be clear on something: We don’t want you to invest just to reduce your taxable income.
 Yes, it’s great that contributing to a traditional 401(k) can help reduce your tax bill.
 And if you have one, go for it.
 But there are other investing options out there—like a Roth IRA—that can help you grow your actual investment tax-free.
 So, once you meet the match in your 401(k), start investing in there.

 What Tax Bracket Is My Income In?

 Okay, once you calculated your taxable income, the next step is to determine your tax bracket.
 Think of tax brackets as an income range that corresponds to a tax rate.
-If that sounds like a mouthful, check out the chart below to get a clear idea of what the new 2018 tax brackets look like.
+If that sounds like a mouthful, here’s what the new 2019 tax brackets look like.3